theoutfield/sc_sncn_motorcontrol/module_motion_control/doc/index.rst

 	Before the calibration process, make sure that the velocity PID parameters are set for a stable control at 10 RPM To tune the controller, feel free to use the :ref:`Tuning application <app_control_tuning>`.
 (Bad tuning means the motor turns visibly step by step, stopping from time to time)

-	Once the cogging torque is calibrated for a motor, it is saved in the memory.
+	Once the cogging torque is calibrated for a motor, the calibration table is saved into the falsh memory.
 It is possible to enable/disable the compensation without doing the calibration another time.

 	Before doing the calibration, be sure that the compensation is disabled, otherwise the measures will be altered.